- Course Reserves Operator/Manager attached to a course department

 - On the Citations tab, you can manage citations, as described in Managing Citations.

 - On the Courses tab you can manage the courses associated with the reading list.
 (Leganto only) This tab does not appear if the ability to associate multiple courses with a reading list is not enabled.
-See Managing Multiple Courses for Reading Lists.
+If you are using Leganto, see Managing Multiple Courses for Reading Lists.

 - On the Owners tab, you can manage Leganto owners or collaborators (see Configuring Reading List Ownership).